chadgates/bots_build/README.md

 	docker-compose up -d

-Docker will then build BOTS based Alpine Linux 3.6 and Python 2.7.
-Some Python packages would not install under Alpine Linux 3.8 due to dependencies on libraries that were not compatible.
+Docker will then build BOTS based Python 2.7 slim image.
+It builds with Postgres and MySQL support.

-Supervisor's http log-in can be passwort protected through environment variables, here defined as SUPERVUSER and SUPERVPASS.
+Supervisor's http log-in can be password protected through environment variables, here defined as SUPERVUSER and SUPERVPASS.

 Port 8080 is used to provide BOTS Web interface
 Port 9001 is used for Supervisor HTTP interface